Webdev-DavidM/My-instragram-clone/components-notes/component_and_tests.md

 likes - this is a drop down from the nav bar from the nav bar, no new route profile- this shows all my posts and videos and data - /footballblubber (username)

-nothing for create a post so this is just a modal from navbar, use a portal
+nothing for create a post so this is just a modal from navbar, u se a portal

 1. splash screen